 - Do not give out personal information.
-Many utility imposters will offer to connect their victims to federal assistance programs or payment plans to help pay their overdue bills.
-They just need to “verify” their victim’s information.
-In reality, these scammers may just be trying to gather the information they need to steal your identity.
-If you suspect something is amiss, always hang up, and call your utility company directly.
+Utility imposters may offer to connect their victims to federal assistance programs or payment plans to help pay their overdue bills.
+They just need to “verify” the victim’s information.
+In reality, these scammers are trying to gather the information they need to steal your identity.
+If you suspect something is amiss, hang up and call your utility company directly.

 If you suspect that you have become a victim, report it immediately.
 You can file a complaint at Fraud.org via our secure online complaint form.
 We’ll share your complaint with our network of law enforcement and consumer protection agency partners who can investigate and help put fraudsters behind bars.